metzgr/eoc/_posts/2021-11-15-in-the-spotlight-irs-raas.md

 layout: post
 date: November 15, 2021
 author: The Evidence Team, OMB
 excerpt: We are excited to kick off a new regular feature on Evaluation.gov – <em>In the Spotlight</em>!
-In these posts, we will introduce you to the people and offices across the Federal Government...
+In these posts, we will introduce you to the people and offices across the Federal Government who are doing the hard work of undertaking...
 aria:
-tags:
+tags: In-the-Spotlight
-filters:
+filters: in-the-spotlight
 permalink: /2021-11-09-in-the-spotlight-irs-raas/
 image: spotlight-1.png
 img-alt: spotlight